Sisana Sisane

-Sisana Sisane (born 13 September 1922 in Savannakhet – died November 1998) was a Laotian politician and member of the Lao People's Revolutionary Party (LPRP).
+Sisana Sisane (13 September 1922 – November 1998) was a Laotian politician and member of the Lao People's Revolutionary Party (LPRP).

+He was born in Savannakhet.
 He became a substitute member of the LPRP Central Committee at the 2nd National Congress, and was elected to full membership at the 3rd National Congress and retained a seat on the body until.
+He also served as the Minister of Information of the Laotian Government.